Chaotic Dynamics and Zero Distribution: Implications and Applications in Control Theory for Yitang Zhang's Landau Siegel Zero Theorem: Data Availability

 \section{Data Availability}

 The main basis of this paper's main results relies on the work of Yitang Zhang in 'On the Landau-Siegel Zeros Conjecture' \cite{6}, which is available on arXiv at \url{https://arxiv.org/abs/0705.4306}.
+Furthermore, this paper represents an advancement and extension of our recent research, referenced as [32], titled "Chaotic dynamics and zero distribution: Implications for Yitang Zhang's Landau Siegel zero theorem," available at \url{https://arxiv.org/abs/2310.14127}.
+While this paper does not introduce new data, it builds upon and extends the findings and concepts presented in both Zhang's work and our recent research.

-This paper does not introduce new data but rather builds upon and extends the findings and concepts presented in Zhang's work.
-Readers interested in the foundational data and results should refer to the original source, which is publicly accessible through the provided link.
+Readers interested in the foundational data and results should refer to the original sources, which are publicly accessible through the provided links.
+This paper offers new insights and improved results in the context of chaotic dynamics and zero distribution, making it a valuable resource for further exploration in this area.